How to Travel on a Budget

 Here are some suggested ATM cards for non-US travelers:

-Canada: Scotia or Tangerine are a part of the Global ATM Alliance.
+• Canada: Scotia and Tangerine are both part of the Global ATM Alliance.

-Australia: ING, Citibank, or HSBC have no feed cards.
+• Australia: ING, Citibank, or HSBC have no fee cards.

 2. Avoid Credit Card Fees

 The next major fee we need to get rid of is the credit card foreign transaction fee.
-Most credit cards charge a 3% fee on purchases made overseas.
+Many credit cards charge a 3% fee on purchases made overseas.
 That can add up since most of us use our credit card for everything.
-It’s become a lot more common for credit cards to waive that fee since if you use your card a lot overseas, you’ll probably use it a lot anywhere.
-My favorite no overseas transaction fee cards are the Chase Sapphire Preferred, Barclay Arrival Plus, Capital One, and Citi Premier.
-(For more suggestions, you can find all my favorite travel cards here.)
+It’s become a lot more common for credit cards to have “no foreign transaction fees” so it’s unlikely you’ll have a card that does but be sure to ask.

 For non-US citizens, check the following websites that list cards that might not charge any overseas fees: